brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 ---
 layout: "layouts/homepage.njk"
-title: <strong>Hi,</strong> <a href="/about">I'm Bruce</a> &mdash; <span class="sub-text"><span class="nowrap">a frontend</span> web developer, ui engineer, drummer, and wannabe pilot living in the south east of England.</span>
+title: <strong>Hi,</strong> <a href="/about">I'm Bruce</a> &mdash; <span class="sub-text"><span class="nowrap">web developer</span>, ui engineer/designer, drummer, and wannabe pilot living in the south east of England.</span>
 # Populates the `meta description` for a page
-summary: "Bruce is a Frontend Web Developer & UI Engineer based in the south east of England.
+summary: "Bruce is a Web Developer & UI Engineer based in the south east of England.
 Specialising in crafting performant, user-friendly, responsive, accessible, and resilient websites.
 Build from scratch or enhance your existing website for a lasting online presence."

 # Populates the opening / `lead` text on a page
 lead: